In this section, I explain how to best view Greyhound Predictor Software and discuss the general probabilities involved in greyhound race prediction.

 Greyhound Predictor Version 2.0 lets you pre-study future dog races in the comfort of your home!

 Once the GP v2.0 Racetrack has loaded, you can select the Display Mode by using the left / right cursor keys situated on your computer keypad.
-This 'special feature' shows the 'racing speeds' of the dogs in metres or yards per second or miles or kilometres per hour and the distances travelled!
+This 'special feature' shows the 'racing speeds' of the dogs in metres or yards per second or miles or kilometres per hour and distances travelled!

 Press Spacebar to start the hare running As soon as the 'traps open' the RACE PREDICTOR will continuously up-date each dog's race position!

 Press Spacebar to pause the action This feature allows you to 'stop the race' at any time in order to examine the future possibility of any crowding, bumping or baulking occuring anywhere around the circuit.
-Please note: By repressing the Spacebar the race continues from the exact moment it was paused and that all winning times and predictions are not affected by pausing then re-starting a race!
+Please note: By repressing the Spacebar the race continues from the exact moment in time it was paused and that all winning times and predictions are not affected by pausing then re-starting a race!

 The Official Result will show the winning time, fastest sectional time, race length, track conditions and final finishing positions!